 If NO, continue.

-10. Does the finding involve an actual reduction in function of hydrogen control for a BWR Mark III containment, a PWR ice condenser containment?
+10. Does the finding involve an actual reduction in function of hydrogen control for a BWR Mark III containment, a PWR ice condenser containment or an AP1000 containment?

 If YES ➛ Stop.
 Go to IMC 0609, Appendix H.